• Skip to main content

-Compared to the 2011 Ball Storm Chaser DLC Glow (ref.
-CM2192CP2BK), the ref.
-CM3090C-L1J-BK features a lot cleaner dial with a lot smaller (and also thinner) applique hour markers.
+Compared to the 2011 Storm Chaser DLC Glow, the CM3090C-L1J-BK features a lot cleaner dial with a lot smaller (and also thinner) applique hour markers.
 Crafted from some polished metal, they house the brand’s signature micro-tube filled with high-glow H3 tritium gas.

 Mildly (and absolutely harmlessly) radioactive, the gas doesn’t need to be “recharged” under a source of external light and will glow brightly for literally dozens of years.